josuehdz0/fs-journal/quizzes/week02.md

 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+A function is a subprogram designed to perform a particular task.
+They can be executed when they a are called (invoking a function).
 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->